Poster: A snowHead

 You'll need to Register first of course.

-carroz, A map! sat Nav is notoriously unreliable in the mountains - don't risk it.
+carroz, A map!
+Laughing sat Nav is notoriously unreliable in the mountains - don't risk it.

 arv,